Peter-Mwangi254/AWS-Cloud-Architecting-Project/README.md

 - `Highly Available`: Built using a multi-AZ (Availability Zone) deployment to provide redundancy and failover capabilities.
 This ensures the application remains operational even if one Availability Zone experiences an outage, delivering continuous service to users.

 ### 2. AWS Services Used

-- Provide a list of AWS services with a short explanation of their role in the project.
+- `Amazon EC2`: Hosts the web servers that run the application, providing the compute capacity needed to process requests and deliver content to users.

-**Example:**
+- `Amazon RDS`: Hosts the relational database that stores the application’s data, offering a managed database solution with automated backups and scalability.
-- `Amazon S3`: Stores static assets like images and files.
+- `AWS Auto Scaling`: Manages the scaling of EC2 instances to match demand, ensuring the application adapts dynamically to traffic fluctuations.
-- `Amazon RDS`: Hosts the relational database for the application.
+- `AWS Elastic Load Balancing`: Distributes incoming traffic across multiple EC2 instances to ensure even load distribution, improving performance and fault tolerance.

 ---